clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

 Bulk Provisioning
 #################

-|CLOSIA| can be automatically provisioned in bulk using a combination of
+The |CLOSIA| can be automatically provisioned in bulk using a combination of the |CL| installer, **Ister**, and the
-Ister and :abbr:`ICIS (Ister Cloud Init Service)`.
+:abbr:`ICIS (Ister Cloud Init Service)`.
+This guide covers how to perform a bulk provision of |CL| using **Ister** and **ICIS**.

-Configurations for a bulk provision are made by defining Ister configuration files and cloud-init files.
-By hosting them with ``ICIS``, ``Ister`` can use them during the install process.
-Ister configuration files provide a way to customize the install and cloud-init files provide a way to customize the instance of the install.
+To configure a bulk provision, **Ister** configuration files and cloud-init files must be defined.
+Hosting the configuration files in **ICIS**, allows **Ister** to use them during the installation.
+The **Ister** configuration files allow us to customize the installation.
+The cloud-init\* files allow us to customize the instance of the installation.

-Figure 1 depics the flow of information between a PXE server and a PXE client that needs to be set up to perform a bulk provision.
+Figure 1 depicts the flow of information between a PXE server and a PXE client that needs to be set up to perform a bulk provision.

 .. figure:: _static/images/bulk-provision-flow.png
    :alt: Bulk provision information flow

    Figure 1: Bulk provision information flow

-This guide covers how to perform a bulk provision of |CL| with ``Ister`` and ``ICIS``.

 Prerequisites
 =============

-Before performing a bulk provision, verify that you have a PXE server capable of performing network boots of |CL|.
-Reference :ref:`network_boot` for a guide on how to perform an iPXE boot using :abbr:`NAT (network address translation)`.
+Before performing a bulk provision, verify you have a PXE server capable of performing network boots of |CL|.
+Please refer to our :ref:`guide on how to perform an iPXE boot<network_boot>` using :abbr:`NAT (network address translation)` for details.

 Because a bulk provision relies on a reboot, ensure the following preparations have been made:

-* Any existing disks must not be bootable
+* No existing disks are bootable.
-* The boot order for the computer performing an install must have the network boot option come immediately after the disk boot option
+* The network boot option must come immediately after the disk boot option on any computer performing the installation.

 Configuration
 =============

 #.
-Install ``ICIS`` by following the getting started guide on the `ICIS GitHub
+Install **ICIS** by following the getting started guide on the
-   repository`_.
+   `ICIS GitHub repository`_.

 #.
-Create an Ister install file and save it to the ``static/ister`` directory
+Create an **Ister** installation file and save it to the
-   within the web hosting directory for ``ICIS``.
-This install file is a block of JSON and describes how ``Ister`` needs to perform an installation.
-It outlines what partitions, file systems, and mount points ``Ister`` should set up.
-It also outlines what bundles to install.
-Reference :ref:`bundles_overview` for a list of installable bundles.
-An Ister install file may look like the example below:
+   :file:`static/ister` directory within the web hosting directory for **ICIS**.
+The installation file is a JSON block and provides **Ister** with the steps it needs to perform an installation.
+The file outlines what partitions, file systems, and mount points **Ister** should set up.
+Lastly, the file outlines which bundles to install.
+See our :ref:`bundles_overview` for the list of available bundles.
+The following example shows the contents of an **Ister** installation file:

    .. code-block:: json